reypader/reypader.github.io-wip/_posts/2016-01-06-spring-drools.markdown

 there will be two suggested courses - Theoretical Physics and Computer Science.

 For simplicity, the only aspect that will change for each section is how the `KieContainer` is configured.
 The assumption is that you have an idea on how to use the `KieContainer` to fire rules.
+If not, the Drools documentation has a [section](http://docs.jboss.org/drools/release/6.3.0.Final/drools-docs/html_single/index.html#KIEExamplesSection) to show you how to do just that.
 You can find the source code [here](https://github.com/reypader/blogstuff/tree/master/spring-drools).
 You will also find a guide there on how to setup [Drools Workbench](https://docs.jboss.org/drools/release/latest/drools-docs/html/pt05.html) and [Wildfly](http://wildfly.org/) (an alternative to Tomcat which is more compatible with Drools Workbench) on your machine.

 ---------------